Robert J. Genco Distinguished Speaker Series

 This course is supported, in part, by an educational grant from Straumann.

 Speaker: David L. Cochran, DDS, MS, PhD, MMSci

 This course is recommended for dentists.

-Dr. McClain (or an immediate family member), has a significant relationship with the following commercial organizations whose products she will refer to in this presentation: Straumann and Geistlich.
+Dr. Cochran, (or an immediate family member) has a significant relationship with the following commercial organizations whose products he will refer to in this presentation: Straumann Implant Company and LaunchPad Medical.